HBase Architecture – Regions, Hmaster, Zookeeper

 So, let’s start HBase Architecture.

-Moreover, for all the physical data blocks the NameNode maintains Metadata information which comprise the files.
+Moreover, for all the physical data blocks the NameNode maintains Metadata information that comprise the files.

 These Regions of a Region Server are responsible for several things, like handling, managing, executing as well as reads and writes HBase operations on that set of regions.
-The default size of a region is 256MB, which can be configured as per requirement.
+The default size of a region is 256MB, which we can configure as per requirement.